Health Insurance in Cyprus

 Public healthcare in Cyprus is financed by taxes and EU citizens or expats who become permanent residents are eligible for free healthcare.
 The Ministry of Health administers public healthcare in Cyprus and places patients into three categories based upon number of children, chronic illness, and income.
 This then decides whether they will receive free treatment, subsidised fees, or will have to pay fully.

 Those who have not migrated from EU countries and are not a permanent resident will not be allowed state healthcare.
-Most expats, regardless of residency or EU rules, will opt for private healthcare.
+Most expats, regardless of residency or EU rules, will opt for international private health insurance.
 Having a private healthcare policy allows expats to choose from a wide variety of facilities and have very little waiting time.
+Such policies also offer international health insurance for families.

 Doctors and nurses in both the public and private sectors are often trained overseas and speak English.
 As English is not the mother tongue for many, it is best to explain health issues carefully or utilise a Cypriot friend to help with proceedings.